RuikangSun/Lig2Boltz/README.md

 ## Execution

 Open your favorite Integrated Development Environment (IDE), open main.py, modify the customizable parameters, and click the run function of the IDE.
-If you are new to Python, with the help of a generative conversational AI, please modify the customizable parameters in the example folder, execute the command `python .\lig2boltz\main.py` --debug.
-After running the code, you can find the generated files in the .\example\output folder.
+If you are new to Python, with the help of a generative conversational AI, please modify the customizable parameters in the example folder, execute the command `python .\lig2boltz\main.py --debug`.
+After running the code, you can find the generated files in the `.\example\output` folder.

 ## Customizable Parameters